mjackson/strata/README.md

 response back to the server.

 A Strata application is a JavaScript function.
-The server communicates with the application by calling it with two arguments: the *environment* and a *callback*.
-The environment is an object that has CGI-like properties (`requestMethod`, `serverName`, `pathInfo`, etc.), some Strata-specific properties, and may also include application-specific extension properties.
+The server communicates with the application by calling it with two arguments: the **environment** and a **callback**.
+The environment is an object that has CGI-like properties (`requestMethod`, `serverName`, `scriptName`, `pathInfo`, etc.), some Strata-specific properties, and may also include application-specific extension properties.
 The callback is a function the application uses to send the response.

 The application communicates with the server by calling the callback with three
 arguments: the response **status** code, an object containing HTTP **headers**,